rricharz/Tek4010/README.md

 	-noexit		do not close window after completion of "command"

-	-raw		do not execute an automatic CR (carriage return) after a LF (line feed).
+	-raw		do not execute an automatic CR (carriage return) after a LF (line feed)

 	-tab1		execute a blank	instead of a tab to the next 8-character column